Identify Any PBN | Definitive Guide with an Easy Checklist

 Important Notes:

-- WHOIS information look up should not be a deciding factor while taking backlinks.
-There are a lot of domains where people hide their identity for purposes other than just making PBNs.
+• WHOIS information lookup should not be a deciding factor when taking backlinks.
+Many domains allow people to hide their identities for purposes other than making PBNs.

-While this being true that owners of PBN would not ideally put up their information online, it should not be equated with every person who is trying to protect their privacy by using a disguised WHOIS info.
+While it is true that PBN owners would not ideally put up their information online, this should not be equated with every person who is trying to protect their privacy by using disguised WHOIS information.

-- Many times, Black Hat SEOs do not buy separate domains to create a PBN.
-They easily do it on BlogSpot, Wix, Google sites or other blogging sites.
-The number of sites required to create a PBN with these types of sites are generally high.
+• Black Hat SEOs often do not buy separate domains to create a PBN.
+They easily do it on BlogSpot, Wix, Google Sites, or other blogging sites.
+The number of sites required to create a PBN with these sites is generally high.

-Also, they may not focus on any PBN SEO.
-So, if you see a surprising number of BlogSpot pages linked to a domain, you may have been linked to a PBN. - Many webmasters convert their old non traffic generating websites into a PBN.
-On the look of it, these blogs will have good stats, but would have nonperforming & stale content.
+• Many webmasters convert their old, non-traffic-generating websites into PBNs.
+On the look of it, these blogs will have good stats but would have nonperforming & stale content.

-You need to do good research before acquiring any backlink.
+You need to do good research before acquiring any backlinks.
 One way to identify them is by looking at the site design.
-They will generally be very outdated with lots of stale content and fewer new entries.
+They will generally be outdated, with lots of stale content and fewer new entries.